 We have entered into agreements with E-House with respect to various ongoing relationships between us.
-These include a master transaction agreement, an offshore transitional services agreement, an onshore transitional services agreement, a non-competition agreement and an onshore cooperation agreement.
+These include a master transaction agreement, an offshore transitional services agreement, an on-competition agreement and an onshore cooperation agreement.
 See "Item 7.
 Major Shareholders and Related Party Transactions-B. Related Party Transactions-Transactions and Agreements with E-House" and "Item 3.
 Key Information-Risk Factors-Risk Related to Our Relationships with E-House and SINA".